 Credit controllers are expected to use specialist databases to check credit records, set up and maintain customer files and input and export data.
 The ability to work across a whole range of computer systems is a required skill for credit controllers.

-As credit controllers deal with people’s finances on a day to day basis, an efficiency with numbers is essential.
-Asking customers about their accounts, answering queries, processing payments, explaining terms of credit and negotiating payment plans are all tasks that require strong numeric ability.
+Answering questions about accounts, processing payments, explaining terms of credit and even negotiating payment plans can be daily tasks that require strong numeric skills.

 More than just a debt collector